 Blei, Freedman receive presidential science awards

 David Blei and Michael Freedman, both of the Department of Computer Science, are among 96 researchers at American institutions selected by the Office of Science and Technology Policy within the Executive Office of the President based on the recommendations of 13 federal departments and agencies.
-President Barack Obama presented Blei, Freedman and their fellow recipients with their awards during a ceremony July 31 at the White House.
+Later this summer, Blei, Freedman and their fellow recipients will be presented with their awards during a ceremony July 31 in Washington, D.C.